 Finally, you need to print this information to your serial window as.
 You can do this with the command Serial.println() in your last line of code:

-Now, when you open your Serial Monitor in the Arduino development environment (by clicking the button directly to the right of the "Upload" button in the header of the program), you should see a steady stream of numbers ranging from 0.0 - 5.0.
+Now, when you open your Serial Monitor in the Arduino IDE (by clicking on the icon on the right side of the top green bar or pressing Ctrl+Shift+M), you should see a steady stream of numbers ranging from 0.0 - 5.0.
 As you turn the pot, the values will change, corresponding to the voltage coming into pin A0.